LaWebcapsule/directus9/docs/reference/introduction.md

 ```

 This will create a new record in the related collection, and save its primary key in the `featured_article` field for
 this item.
-To update an existing item, simply provide the primary key with the updates, and Directus will treat it as an
+To update an existing item, simply provide the primary key with the updates, and DB Studio (Formerly Directus v9) will treat it as an
 update instead of a creation:

 ```json